-

 Range / Habitat

-• Occurs in the Pacific Ocean around Japan.
+- Occurs on the seabed in the Pacific Ocean around Japan.

 Reproduction & Growth

-• Females carry fertilized eggs attached to their abdominal appendages until they hatch into tiny planktonic larvae.
+- The female carries the fertilized eggs attached to her abdominal appendages until they hatch into tiny planktonic larvae.

-• The larval stage looks nothing like the adult.
+- During the larval stage the young crab looks nothing like its parents.
 It is small and transparent with a round, legless body and usually drifts as plankton at the surface of the ocean.

 Conservation Status